Special educational needs

 The room is also used by other staff in the school as and when it is needed.
 Sometimes this may be to support a child who is having a bad day, sometimes this is used as part of an intervention or routine using some of the resources available or sometimes to meet with parents or external agencies.

 Mrs Sfaltos is a qualified counsellor and has lots of experience working with children and adults alike.
 Mrs Sfaltos tailors support on an individual basis for the pupil's that she supports.
 In some instances, this may be a one-off session where she meets with a child to help them to overcome or understand a specific issue.
 Sometimes Mrs Sfaltos will work on a 1:1 basis with children, usually for a period of 6-12 weeks.
 With Mrs Sfaltos' support, children who have previously received support will be equipped with skills needed to support themselves in many situations.

 ELSA (Emotional Literacy Support Assistant)

 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.
-We are proud to have a qualified ELSA at Scotts (Miss Green).
+We are proud to have a qualified ELSA at Scotts (Miss Green) and a trainee ELSA (Mrs Monk).

-In general, Miss Green works with small groups of children to support them in developing their emotional literacy - this means understanding and implementing strategies to improve the way that they think and feel, usually in relation to themselves.
+Miss Green works with either small groups of children or individuals to support them in developing their emotional literacy - this means understanding and implementing strategies to improve the way that they think and feel, usually in relation to themselves.

 Areas that our ELSA can support can include: